tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 We can create somewhat sophisticated lexers parsing long strings by chaining them sequentially with `<*>`, but one thing that's sorely missing is the ability to _choose_ between different options.
-I can take two lexers, and say "I want to lex `A`, followed by `B`", but I can't say "I want to lex `A`, or `B`.
-Our tokens are going to be a big example of this.
+I can take two lexers and say "I want to lex `A`, followed by `B`", but I can't say "I want to lex `A`, or `B`".
+Our tokens are going to need this mechanism.
 Each token is going to be one of the options we can choose from.

 Thankfully, there's a type class for this: `Alternative`.
-Concretely, requires us to implement:
+Concretely, it requires us to implement:

 ```haskell
 empty :: Lexer a